raghav042/assignment_app/README.md

 * **User List Screen**: Displays a paginated list of users with their profile pictures and names.
 Implements infinite scrolling to load more users as the user scrolls down.
 Includes a search bar to filter users by name.
 * **User Detail Screen**: Shows detailed information for a selected user, including profile picture, name, email, and phone number.

-## Objective

-Develop a simple Flutter application to demonstrate your skills in state management, API integration, and UI development.

 ## Features

 * **User List Screen:**